 1. Create & maintain media relationships

-Create a list of target publications or influencers that you would like to get coverage from.
+Create a list of target publications or influencers from whom you want coverage.

 Reach out to these publications or influencers and offer them an exclusive story, discount, or other incentives to write about your brand.